Painting I

 Students will demonstrate an understanding of surrealism by explaining the characteristics of surrealism, analyzing different surrealist artists’ artwork, and creating their own surreal drawing.

 Experiences allow you to explore a career field you’re curious about while mastering competencies for school credit.
-Through career-focused experiential learning, you will develop and learn skills for application to tasks typically completed as part of a career rather than using traditional assessments like essays or tests.
-During your Experience, you’ll work with a professional in the field to support your learning whom we call an “outside expert.”
+Through experiential learning, you will learn skills and apply them to tasks you would complete as part of a career rather than completing traditional assessments like essays or tests.
+During your Experience, you’ll work with a professional in the field to support your learning whom we call a “mentor.”
 You’ll earn a badge for your accomplishments to share on social media and higher education platforms, or with colleges, potential employers, peers, and colleagues to display your qualifications.

 Here’s how Experiences work: